MadisonAndrew/Summit-App/README.md

     - WHEN IN DOUBT ABOUT THE FOLLOWING STEPS - ask Trace/Andrew for help to reduce merging problems.
 We will be happy to help out :)
     - When ready to merge all you need to do is:
     - Make sure the PR can be automatically merged (if it isn't talk with Trace/Andrew)
-    - Make sure the green button says "Squash and Merge PR"
+    - Make sure the green button says "Create a Merge Commit"

 **Updating a PR**